 The Mourvèdre’s grapes come from the estate vineyard at elevation 3,100 feet in Camino, California (near Placerville), and David Girard Vineyards, about 15 miles away, 1,400 feet or so above sea level.
 Both vineyards lie within El Dorado AVA (American Viticultural Area), a subappellation of the Sierra Foothills AVA.
-The 2019 has sold out, but the 2020 is available at the Delfino Farms—Edio Vineyards tasting room and online.
+The 2019 sold out, but a later vintage is available at the Delfino Farms—Edio Vineyards tasting room and online.

-Three other noteworthy wines recently tasted were the 2020 Estate Albariño and 2020 Rosé of Mourvèdre and the 2019 Canavese Cab Blend (80% Cabernet Sauvignon, 20% Syrah).
-Peter, who fermented and aged both the Albariño and the rosé in stainless-steel tanks “to retain their acidity and freshness,” attributes the Albariño’s distinct minerality to a granitic vein that runs through the Camino vineyard.
+Three other noteworthy wines tasted were the 2020 Estate Albariño, 2020 Rosé of Mourvèdre, and 2019 Canavese Cab Blend (80% Cabernet Sauvignon, 20% Syrah).
+Peter, who fermented and aged both the Albariño and the rosé in stainless steel tanks “to retain their acidity and freshness,” attributes the Albariño’s distinct minerality to a granitic vein that runs through the Camino vineyard.
 The Albariño block is only 2 acres, so this wine sells out quickly each vintage, as does the rosé, whose grapes are all from David Girard.

-The robust Canavese blend is more fruit-driven than the Mourvèdre, though in keeping with Peter’s sensibility, the mouthfeel is sensual and refined, the Syrah adding savory and black-fruit accents.
+The robust Canavese blend was more fruit-driven than the Mourvèdre, though the mouthfeel was sensual and refined in keeping with Peter’s sensibility.
+The Syrah added savory and black-fruit accents.
 The Cabernet comes from a second Delfino property, the Syrah from David Girard.

 Labels Pay Tribute